- 45,227 km²

 EU citizen has a right to stay in Estonia on the basis of a valid travel document or an identity card for the period of up to three months without registration of the right of residence.
 EU citizen’s right of residence in Estonia can either be temporary or permanent.
 Right for a permanent right of residence usually forms after having lived in Estonia for five years under a temporary right of residence.

-Within a month after the place of residence has been registered and the right to temporary residence has been obtained, an EU citizen must apply for an ID number and an Estonian at the .
+Within a month after the place of residence has been registered and the right to temporary residence has been obtained, an EU citizen must apply for an ID number and an Estonian ID card at the service points of the Police and Border Guard Board.
 The ID-card allows you to access the state and private sector e-services and to digitally sign documents.

 Labour market information